NandishShetty20/N26_api_device_assignment/n26_assignment/API_Tests.md

 ## Framework Architecture

 I have followed a very simple architecture for lack of time to finish the API tests.
 I have my front end cucumber code which has the data table and all the required data for a request.
-The code for this is written in the step definitions which converts the data table into a valid json body and executes all the requests accordingly.
+The code for the cucumber steps is written in the step definitions which converts the data table into a valid json body and executes all the requests accordingly.